Multivariate risk measures: a constructive approach based on selections: Set-valued portfolios and risk measures

 If $\K$ does not contain any line (and is called a proper cone), then the market has an \emph{efficient friction}.
 Otherwise, some exchanges are free from transaction costs.
 In this case different random vectors $X$ yield the same portfolio $X+\K$, which is also an argument in favour of working directly with set-valued portfolios.
 The cone $\K$ is a half-space if and only if all exchanges do not involve transaction costs.
 In difference to \cite{bent:lep13}, our setting does not require that the exchange cone is proper.

 If $\K$ is deterministic, then we denote it by $K$.
 If $K=\R_-^d$, no exchanges are allowed. \end{example}

-\begin{example}[Cones generated by bid-ask matrix] In case of $d$ currencies, the cone $\K$ is usually generated by a \emph{bid-ask matrix}, as in Kabanov's transaction costs model, see \cite{kab99,schach01}.
+\begin{example}[Cones generated by bid-ask matrix] In the case of $d$ currencies, the cone $\K$ is usually generated by a \emph{bid-ask matrix}, as in Kabanov's transaction costs model, see \cite{kab99,schach01}.
 Let $\Pi=(\pi^{(ij)})$ be a (possibly random) matrix of exchange rates, so that $\pi^{(ij)}$ is the number of units of currency $i$ needed to buy one unit of currency $j$.
 It is assumed that the elements of $\Pi$ are positive, the diagonal elements are all one and $\pi^{(ij)}\leq\pi^{(ik)}\pi^{(kj)}$ meaning that a direct exchange is always cheaper than a chain of exchanges.
 The cone $\K$ describes the family of portfolios available at price zero, so that $\K$ is spanned by vectors $-e_i$ and $e_j-\pi^{(ij)}e_i$ for $i,j=1,\dots,d$, where $e_1,\dots,e_d$ are standard basis vectors in $\R^d$.
 If the gain $X$ contains derivatives drawn on the exchange rates, then we arrive at the situation when $X$ and the exchange cone $\K$ are dependent. \end{example}

-\begin{example}[Conical setting with constraints] It is possible to modify the conical setting by requiring that all positions acquired after trading are subject to some linear or other constraints.
-This amounts to considering the intersection of $\X=X+\K$ with a linear subspace or a more general subset of $\R^d$, that (if a.s. non-empty) results in a possibly non-conical set-valued portfolio.
-This provides another motivation for working with set-valued portfolios. \end{example}
+\begin{example}[Conical setting with constraints] It is possible to modify the conical setting by requiring that all positions acquired after trading are subject to some linear or other constraints, see e.g. \cite{far:koc:mun13}.
+This amounts to considering the intersection of $\X=X+\K$ with a linear subspace or a more general subset of $\R^d$, that (if a.s. non-empty) results in a possibly non-conical set-valued portfolio and provides another motivation for working with set-valued portfolios. \end{example}

 \cite{pen:pen10} study in depth not necessarily conical transaction costs models in view of the no-arbitrage property, see also \cite{kav:mol05}.
 One of the most important examples is the model of currency markets with liquidity costs or exchange constraints.